San Francisco Dental Fillings

 Strong teeth give you an attractive smile, a comfortable bite, and better oral health.
 Even with proper care, though, cavities can develop and weaken the structure of your teeth.
 Small cavities are generally found on the biting surface of the teeth where bacteria can get lodged in pits and crevices, or in between the teeth, which we call “flossing cavities.”

-With dental fillings, San Francisco patients can resolve small cavities and prevent bigger issues.
+With dental fillings, Financial District San Francisco patients can resolve small cavities and prevent bigger issues.
 Dr. Skoulas uses tooth-colored composites so that your fillings will look and feel just like part of your natural tooth.

 The Benefits of Dental Fillings

 Dental fillings are a non-invasive and effective treatment for cavities, and they promote the long-term health of your smile.
 Not all dental fillings are equal, however, as the materials and methods a dentist uses can yield very different results.
 That’s why Skoulas DDS: